THE FOLLOWING DOCUMENTS ARE AVAILABLE TO VIEW

 - wait for the person in front of you to be seated and then proceed directly to the next available seat.
 Seats are arranged in groups of two or three.
 Every second (or third) seat is clearly marked that it is not to be used unless sitting with someone from the same household.

 - At all times please observe social distancing and allow others to do so.
-Seating has been arranged to allow for social distancing of 2 metres but restrictions allow for this distance to be reduced to 1 metre where a distance of 2 metres might not be viable provided additional mitigation measures are in place.
+Seating has been arranged to allow for social distancing of approximately 2 metres.
+Restrictions allow for this distance to be reduced to 1 metre where a distance of 2 metres might not be viable provided additional mitigation measures are in place.

 - No food or drink will be served during or after the service